 In addition to this first year class, we offer professional development opportunities throughout the student's program.
 These include 3 minute thesis presentations, poster and oral presentation skill development at local and national conferences, grant and proposal development classes, and many others.

 Human Toxicology Seminars are held every Friday morning during the school year.
 Presenters come from not only the University of Iowa but from around the country.
 Human Toxicology students arrange a luncheon with many of these speakers directly after the seminar.
 They get to quiz the speakers about their topics in more detail and discuss the path they took to their career.
 Several seminar sessions per year are devoted to professional development topics.
 In addition, students get to hear from soon to be graduating Human Toxicology students who give a seminar on their PhD dissertation.
-Current and upcoming seminars can be found on our home page under Events.
-Past seminars can be found here.
+Upcoming seminars can be found on our home page under Events.
+Seminars from Spring 2022 can be on the Seminars page under Program Information.
+Seminars before Spring 2022 can be found here.

 As you can see on our alumni page, students are very successful in finding rewarding careers.